 No type of trading is better than the other.
 A dollar made is a dollar made whatever strategy you are trading.
 Ultimately, what matters is that you are confident in the strategy and can execute it according to the rules.

 The most important matter is that you understand why you trade the strategy, back-tested it, and tested it out of sample, and you are confident you can stick to the strategy in both good and bad times.
-This also involves when having a sense of when the strategy needs to end.
+This also involves having a sense of when the strategy needs to be stopped trading.
 50% of marriages seemingly end in divorce, and likewise, most strategies come to an end.